Daniel249/SB/README.md

 write swap keys with other image
 add weapon marks
 write to .txt

-  - add chronometric stop and start
-start sets to one tick short, to tick as fast as posibble (on moving and shooting)

   - eventually add game states
 game menu, running, pause